Naturopathy, we hear about it, but often we don't really know what it is.

 The objective of this treatment is twofold:

-– Restore energy to the body so that it can overcome imbalances and/or support the detox cure that may follow.
+- Restore energy to the body so that it can overcome imbalances and/or support the detox cure that may follow

-– Adopt healthy lifestyle habits that will ideally become a routine.
+- Adopt healthy lifestyle habits that will ideally become a routine

 It also makes it possible to limit sources of stress, to resume physical activity and to regain a state of general well-being.

-What are the other naturopathic techniques?
+What are these optional techniques?

 There is also hydrology (treatments with hot or cold water, hydrotherapy, etc.) and phytology (which translates into the use of plants in all their forms).

-Plants and essential oils are only a small part of the naturopath's toolbox.
+Herbs and essential oils are only a small part of the naturopath's toolbox.

 He will recommend lifestyle advice such as food rebalancing, how to better manage stress and emotions.
 He will also recommend the practice of regular physical activity.